|

 When I order my fried pickles, I immediately think of what dipping sauce they are coming with.

 Ranch is the standard but if you bring me a spicy jalapeño ranch, that is even better!
-I could give you a recipe for a kick-ass Fried Pickle Dipping Sauce but why have a separate sauce when you can get it all together?
+I could give you a recipe for a yummy Fried Pickle Dipping Sauce but why have a separate sauce when you can get it all together?

 Panko – Panko has the best texture for the topping.
-If you don’t have panko, I would use cornmeal but not plain bread crumbs.
+If you don’t have panko, I would use cornmeal not plain bread crumbs.

 For more insider tips & tricks, and a candid behind the scenes look follow me on social media!
 Check use out on Pinterest, Facebook, Instagram, & Twitter (yes, people still use Twitter, LOL!)